FaithClient/FaithBot/README.md

 ## TODO
 - Legit enable the intents -- done
 - Make the welcome message an image
-- Immo - Make the download command
+- Make the download command
 - Dynamic Help Commannd -- Underway